amrnth/JRE/README.md

 Immediate tasks:
-1. Do 4k video download
+1. Do 4k video download - done
+2. Write code to split and combine video and audio
+    1. Install FFMPEG
+    2. Split and combine
-2. Automate using AI
+3. Automate using AI